 Tactile Exploration Bottles

 Fill clear bottles with different materials like water beads or glitter.
-They are great for visual and tactile exploration when little hands shake them.
+They are great for visual and tactile exploration when little hands shake them, making them one of our favorite sensory crafts for kids.

 Household Object Wonders